-Overdose can cause nausea, vomiting, numbness or tingling, dizziness, double vision, confusion, or fainting.
+Overdose symptoms include nausea, vomiting, numbness or tingling, low blood pressure, dizziness, irregular heartbeats, trouble speaking, double vision, hallucinations, confusion, uncontrolled shaking, or fainting.

 What should I avoid while taking Ranexa?

-Grapefruit and grapefruit juice may interact with ranolazine and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with ranolazine and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Ranexa side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Ranexa: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Ranexa: hives; difficult breathing; swelling of your face, lips, tongue, or throat.